autovia/ros_hadoop/README.md

 ```

 Example data can be found for instance at https://github.com/udacity/self-driving-car/tree/master/datasets published under MIT License.

+# Want to Upgrade?

+We also sell ros_spark and ros_go which provide more features, a commercial-friendly license and allow you to support high quality open source development all at the same time.
+Please see the [Autovia](https://autovia.ai/robot_operating_system_ros.html) homepage for more detail.

 # Documentation
 The [doc/](doc/) folder contains a jupyter notebook with a few basic usage examples.